markikollasch/book-template/README.md

 You can also build just one output format by specifying the format, e.g. `make pdf`.
 The command `make clean` will delete your output files, in case you wanted to do that.

+Display a word count with the command `make count`.

 It is preconfigured to output in `html`, `pdf`, and `epub` formats, but you can add others such as `docx` by editing the Makefile.